lightconeSpace/spark-minimal/README.md

 2. Right-click in the editor and select **Run**
 3. PyCharm will execute the code on the remote SSH interpreter in the Docker container

-#### Troubleshooting
-- **Connection refused**: Ensure the container is running and SSH port is mapped correctly
-- **Authentication failure**: Verify the password is 'spark' and SSH is properly configured

 ## 🛠️ Advanced Configuration

 ### Environment Variables